 Around this time next year, what will I do?

-Sing a sweet song at the table under the rug you wove and be with you.
+Sing this song sweetly under the table on the rug you wove and be with you.

 March Eighth Two Thousand and Eighteen, Thirteen Minutes after the Thirteenth Hour